neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-power-automate.md

 8. Select **Solutions** and open the **Company 311** solution.

-9. Locate and open the **Notify Problem Creator** flow you created.
+9. Locate and open the **Notify Problem Creator** Cloud flow you created.

 10. You should see a succeeded flow run in the **28-day run history section**.
 Open the run.